najibghadri/redux-dunk/README.md

  - You are free in your effects, no babysitting success/fail action restrictions, dispatch as many actions as you want
  - Understandable effects: explicit dispatch calls, no mind wrapped args and implicit calls of dispatch
  - Composable effect creator helpers out of the box: `Delay`, `Sequence`, `Par`, `Catch` and more coming, all of these return an Effect.
  - While loop installs as an enhancer, dunk is only a middleware yet.
 If you have multiple stores in your app this could be a problem, however that is not recommended anyways.
- - Calling `loop` returns a modified object that contains the effects, but we found there is no need for that. `dunk` simply returns the state object it got, and queues the effects in the internal queue.
  - Dunk is written in Typescript, dunk is easier to maintain and reason about
  - Small, simplistic library